Handling a multipart request

 Sending a multipart request

-The Multipart created in this way can be converted to an HttpRequest through MultiPart.toHttpRequest() and transmitted to a server using a WebClient.
+The Multipart created in this way can be converted to an HttpRequest through Multipart.toHttpRequest() and transmitted to a server using a WebClient.

 WebClient client = WebClient.of("https://armeria.dev");